 You are prompted to supply a password.
-You must use your LDAP server password.
+You must use the password used to connect to the LDAP service on the specified LDAP server.

 To set the root bind DN for the LDAP server

 To set the root bind DN for the LDAP server, enter the following: